Skip to main content

 We use the word queer intentionally and with care.
 We recognise that while the word has been reclaimed by many in the LGBTQIA+ community, it has a complicated history and can still be uncomfortable or complex for some.
 We hope to contribute to its positive reclamation — celebrating “queer” as a word of inclusion, pride and diversity.

-Does the Theatre standing in solidarity with trans people?
+Does the Theatre stand in solidarity with trans people?

 Trans rights are human rights.
 We champion dignity, respect, and inclusion for all people.
 We’re committed to using our platform to celebrate trans artists, support trans audiences, and create spaces where everyone feels welcomed, valued, and safe.